centarsirius/peristole/README.md

 ```

  ## Demos
- Demos to graph all time delays are inbuilt.
-Calling the function name without any inputs will plot a graph for default values given in Rafikov & Lai, [2006](https://doi.org/10.1086/500346).
+ Demos to graph all time delays are inbuilt and will plot a graph for default values given in Rafikov & Lai, [2006](https://doi.org/10.1086/500346).
+Please take a look at the docs for information on how to access demos.

  ## Future Goals: